I have been practising manual therapy for over 25 years running my own practice in North London.

 From my present journey:

-- And of course, many continuing professional development classes
+And of course, many, many, many continuing professional development classes and courses

 A few years ago I used to teach Anatomy, Physiology, Holistic Massage, Sports Massage and Advanced Massage Techniques at different colleges in North London while running my own small teaching workshops.